singh-gagandeep/TravelAgency/README.md

 # TravelAgency
-Feedback app that tourist can add feedback about the place they visited
+Feedback app that tourist can add feedbacks about the place they visited

 ![](TravelAgency.gif)